-- 2.1.6 Anyone wishing to volunteer in a parish, diocese, religious community, or Church organisation must follow these steps to be safely recruited: - obtain the relevant role descriptor - complete a Volunteer Application Form30 and provide references - if applying for a Tier 1 role, obtain membership of the PVG scheme as a Church volunteer (with mandatory renewal every 5 years) - complete mandatory Safeguarding Induction training 2024 - obtain a Letter of Approval31 from the diocesan safeguarding office (or from SCSSA for a religious application) to indicate the applicant's full or restricted approval for commencement of role.
+- 2.1.6 Anyone wishing to volunteer in a parish, diocese, religious community, or Church organisation must follow these steps to be safely recruited: - obtain the relevant role descriptor - complete a Volunteer Application Form30 and provide references - if applying for a Tier 1 role, obtain membership of the PVG scheme as a Church volunteer (with mandatory renewal every 5 years) - complete mandatory Safeguarding Induction training - obtain a Letter of Approval31 from the diocesan safeguarding office (or from SCSSA for a religious application) to indicate the applicant's full or restricted approval for commencement of role.
 (If a volunteer moves to another parish, evidence of this letter should be requested by the Parish Priest or the PSC.) - 2.1.7 Of course, the requirement of 'safe recruitment' is a minimum expectation of any adult acting in a 'regulated role' on behalf of the Church.
-It should be stressed that the Church would wish to be assured that anyone working in a parish, diocese or religious community would demonstrate the highest standards of conduct, especially in their treatment of children and vulnerable adults. - 2.1.8 Of course, the requirement of 'safe recruitment' is a minimum expectation of any adult acting in a 'regulated role' on behalf of the Church.
 It should be stressed that the Church would wish to be assured that anyone working in a parish, diocese or religious community would demonstrate the highest standards of conduct, especially in their treatment of children and vulnerable adults.